-s.6.24 density: when used in reference to Residential and Residential-Related development, the number of Dwellings on a Site expressed as Dwelling per hectare.
+Density: Density means, when used in reference to Residential development, the number of Dwellings on a Site, expressed as Dwellings per hectare.

-Zoning Bylaw No. 12800, 2017, s.
-6.24
+Zoning Bylaw No. 20001, pt.
+8.20

 Not all properties conform to the zoning use set out in the Edmonton Zoning Bylaw.
 When property doesn't conform to the zoning bylaw, property assessors apply effective zoning.
-Effective zoning helps ensure that a property is grouped with and compared to similar properties-based on the current use of the land and not on what it's permitted to be developed as (e.g. a legal non-conforming use).
+Effective zoning helps ensure that a property is grouped with and compared to similar properties-based on the current use of the land and not on what is permitted to be developed as (e.g. a legal non-conforming use).

-643(1) If a development permit has been issued on or before the day on which a land use bylaw or a land use amendment bylaw comes into force in a municipality and the bylaw would make the development in respect of which the permit was issued a nonconforming use or nonconforming building, the development permit continues in effect in spite of the coming into force of the bylaw.
+If a development permit has been issued on or before the day on which a land use bylaw or a land use amendment bylaw comes into force in a municipality and the bylaw would make the development in respect of which the permit was issued a nonconforming use or nonconforming building, the development permit continues in effect in spite of the coming into force of the bylaw.